Is your child experiencing potty training regression? Then here’s what to do

 How should I support my child with potty training?

 Now think about your child’s environment - can they find the potty?
 Can they manage wet wipes?
 Can they reach the sink?
 Is there an easy-to-use soap and a towel?
 Where are wet/dirty pants going to go (I suggest a bucket by the loo)?
 Now, without any fuss and excitement, simply explain to your child how to manage: “Sweetie, it is time to start using the potty.
-When you need a wee here it is for you to use.
+When you need a wee, it is here for you to use.
 Shout if you need my help.”

 For the first week, it can really help to be home-based so you don’t have to handle accidents out and about and also because, if the weather is really good, you can forget pants altogether and head into the garden - if the first few wees water the grass, who cares?
 Your child will see the wee and start to make the connection.
-If a wee hits the potty, don’t make a huge thing of it - this is just a wee and you expect it to land in the potty after all.
-A simple “that’s right, wees go in the potty.
+If a wee hits the potty, don’t make a huge thing of it - this is just a wee, and you expect it to land in the potty after all.
+A simple “That’s right, wees go in the potty.
 Now let’s go and empty it in the loo” is quite enough to give a clear and kind message that your child has done as expected.
 An accident needs a simple “Oops!
 You have missed the potty.
 When we wet ourselves/wee on the floor, we need to clean up.
 Let’s go and get some paper and dry the floor” and then walk them through the process.

 Should I use a star chart?

 It depends on your child - some children respond well to potty reward charts.
-However, I am regularly asked to help parents who have run into difficulties with potty training and almost always they have been using a reward system such as a star chart.
+However, I am regularly asked to help parents who have run into difficulties with potty training, and almost always, they have been using a reward system such as a star chart.

-It’s easy to assume that, by rewarding good behaviour, you will build on it and gain repetition but that isn’t borne out in research, or my experience over 30+ years.
-Remember that, whenever you reward behaviour, you show your child that you didn’t expect it.
+It’s easy to assume that, by rewarding good behaviour, you will build on it and gain repetition, but that isn’t borne out in research or my experience over 30+ years.
+Remember that whenever you reward behaviour, you show your child that you didn’t expect it.
 Also, focusing too much attention on something which our culture and society see as private can actually increase shyness and anxiety.

 Just so you know, we may receive a commission or other compensation from the links on this website - read why you should trust us